ULHPC/tutorials/sequential/basics/README.md

 #   screen -x    reattach to a past screen
 ```

-## A sample "Stress Me!" exploration
+## A sample "Stress Me!" parameter exploration

-In this sample scenario, we will first mimic serial usage for tasks lasting different amount time (here, ranging from 1 to 30s).
+In this sample scenario, we will mimic the exploration of integer parameters within a continuous range `[1..n]` for serial (1-core) tasks lasting different amount time (here ranging ranging from 1 to n seconds).
 This is very typical: your serial application is likely to take more or less time depending on its execution context (typically controlled by command line arguments).
+To keep it simple, we will assume the n=30 by default.

 You will use a script, `scripts/run_stressme`, to reproduce a configurable amount of  stress on the system set for a certain amount of time (by default: 20s) passed as parameter using the '[stress](https://linux.die.net/man/1/stress)' command.
 We would like thus to conduct the following executions: